 Over the summer of 2017, the Ruby Valley Ambulance service collaborated with the Ruby Valley Hospital to transition from a volunteer Basic Life Support (BLS) service to a combination of paid Advanced Life Support (ALS) and volunteer services.
 The transition has been very successful with RVEMS covering all Ruby Valley emergency calls and patient transfers, plus providing patient transfers from Madison Valley Medical Center in Ennis and Barrett Hospital in Dillon when requested.
 Providing Advanced Life Support services has reduced the number of helicopter transports.

-Emergency Services Team
+Emergency Services Management Team

 Katherine Tetrault, PA-C

 Valley Emergency Medical

 Katherine Tetrault, PA-C, Medical Director for RVEMS, is monitoring Community Paramedicine legislation and hopes to pilot a program for the State for Fill In Home Health Gaps.
 “At present, there is no good process for following up on patient discharges to mitigate readmissions,” says Tetrault.
 The pilot program would employ the RVEMS to monitor discharged patients for a variety of potentially serious medical issues.

 Ruby Valley EMS Emergency Tips and Planning